-Lauren Loberg, TRIA physical therapist and running specialist, talks about how to dress for running outside during the colder months ahead.
-Cold weather is coming, and being prepared for your winter runs can keep you outside for some of the most peaceful and memorable runs of the year.
-Knowing how to dress can be made simple, so consider dressing for cold weather success.
+TRIA physical therapist and running specialist, Lauren Loberg, talks about dressing for running outside in the cold.
+Prepared for your winter runs can keep you outside for some of the most peaceful and memorable runs of the year.
+Knowing how to dress can be simple, so consider dressing for cold weather success.

 For your feet, avoid running shoes with a lot of mesh.
 Winter or wet running specific shoes have Gore-Tex coatings to keep water out.
-Your local running stores can point these options out to you.
-Also, snow cleats like Yaktrax can be placed on bottom of shoes to give you more grip.
+Your local running stores can point out these options.
+Also, snow cleats like Yaktrax can placed on bottom of shoes to give you more grip.
 Here is a guide to layering:

 |10 to 20 degrees||2||2||1||1|

 |-10 degrees to 0 degrees||3||2||1 – thicker gloves or mittens||1||Scarf or wrap around your mouth|

 |-20 degrees to -10 degrees||3||2||2||1||Scarf or wrap around your mouth Consider sunglasses|

 For skin exposed to the cold air, like your nose or tip of ears, use a coat of Body Glide or lip balm to prevent frost bite.
 A final clothing tip is to dress bright.
 High snow banks and sleet on windshields can make it harder to see runners.
 Drivers are also not as accustomed to seeing runners on the roads during the winter.
 With shorter days, make sure you have reflective gear and/or lights when running in the dark.

 For more information about running, visit the Running Program webpage.